 - Divide ¼ cup of the mixture in a separate bowl and set aside.
 This will be used to baste the fish once it's one smoking.

-- Using the remaining honey orange glaze, generously baste it onto the fish until covered.
+- Using the remaining citrus glaze, generously baste it onto the fish until covered.

 - Place the salmon directly on the smoker grate, skin side down.
 Close the lid and smoke low and slow.